-- the FDA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our clinical studies; - obtaining regulatory authorizations to commence a trial or reaching a consensus with regulatory authorities on trial design; - any failure or delay in reaching an agreement with CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtaining approval from one or more institutional review boards, or IRBs; - IRBs refusing to approve, suspending or terminating the trial at an investigational site, precluding enrollment of additional subjects, or withdrawing their approval of the trial; - delays in enrollment due to travel or quarantine policies, or other factors related to COVID-19 and its variants, other pandemics or other events outside our control; - · changes to clinical trial protocol; - clinical sites deviating from trial protocol or dropping out of a trial; - manufacturing sufficient quantities of product candidates or obtaining sufficient quantities of combination therapies for use in clinical trials;

-- subjects failing to enroll or remain in our trial at the rate we expect, or failing to return for post-treatment follow-up; - subjects choosing an alternative treatment for the indication for which we are developing our product candidates, or participating in competing clinical trials; - lack of adequate funding to continue the clinical trial; - subjects experiencing severe or unexpected drug-related adverse effects; - occurrence of serious adverse events in trials of the same class of agents conducted by other companies; - selection of clinical end points that require prolonged periods of clinical observation or analysis of the resulting data; - a facility manufacturing our product candidates or any of their components being ordered by the FDA or comparable foreign regulatory authorities to temporarily or permanently shut down due to violations of current good manufacturing practice, or cGMP, regulations or other applicable requirements, or infections or cross-contaminations of product candidates in the manufacturing process; - any changes to our manufacturing process that may be necessary or desired; - third-party clinical investigators losing the licenses or permits necessary to perform our clinical trials, not performing our clinical trials on our anticipated schedule or consistent with the clinical trial protocol, good clinical practices, or GCP, or other regulatory requirements; - third-party contractors not performing data collection or analysis in a timely or accurate manner; or - third-party contractors becoming debarred or suspended or otherwise penalized by the FDA or other government or regulatory authorities for violations of regulatory requirements, in which case we may need to find a substitute contractor, and we may not be able to use some or all of the data produced by such contractors in support of our marketing applications.
+- the FDA or comparable foreign regulatory authorities disagreeing as to the design, implementation or results of our clinical trials, including without limitation with respect to the appropriate or proper escalation of dosing in patients or the use of our product candidates as potential combination therapies; - obtaining regulatory authorizations to commence a trial or reaching a consensus with regulatory authorities on trial design; - any failure or delay in reaching an agreement with CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - · obtaining approval from one or more IRBs; - IRBs refusing to approve, suspending or terminating the trial at an investigational site, precluding enrollment of additional subjects, or withdrawing their approval of the trial; - delays in enrollment due to travel or quarantine policies, or other factors related to current or future pandemics or other events outside our control; - · changes to clinical trial protocol; - clinical sites deviating from trial protocol or dropping out of a trial; - manufacturing sufficient quantities of product candidates or obtaining sufficient quantities of combination therapies for use in clinical trials; - subjects failing to enroll or remain in our trial at the rate, with the tumor types, and/or at the stage(s) of disease that we expect, or failing to return for post-treatment follow-up; - subjects choosing an alternative treatment for the indication for which we are developing our product candidates, or participating in competing clinical trials; - lack of adequate funding to continue the clinical trial; - subjects experiencing severe or unexpected drug-related adverse effects; - occurrence of serious adverse events in trials of the same class of agents conducted by other companies; - selection of clinical end points that require prolonged periods of clinical observation or analysis of the resulting data; - a facility manufacturing our product candidates or any of their components being ordered by the FDA or comparable foreign regulatory authorities to temporarily or permanently shut down due to violations of cGMP regulations or other applicable requirements, or infections or cross-contaminations of product candidates in the manufacturing process; - any changes to our manufacturing process that may be necessary or desired; - third-party clinical investigators losing the licenses or permits necessary to perform our clinical trials, not performing our clinical trials on our anticipated schedule or consistent with the clinical trial protocol, GCP, or other regulatory or contractual requirements; - third-party contractors not performing data collection or analysis in a timely or accurate manner; or - third-party contractors becoming debarred or suspended or otherwise penalized by the FDA or other government or regulatory authorities for violations of regulatory requirements, in which case we may need to find a substitute contractor, and we may not be able to use some or all of the data produced by such contractors in support of our marketing applications.

-In addition, the continuance of the pandemic related to COVID-19 and its variants could disrupt the supply chain and the manufacture or shipment of drug substances and finished drug products for our product candidates for use in our research and clinical trials, delay, limit or prevent our employees and CROs from continuing research and development activities, impede the ability of patients to enroll or continue in clinical trials, or impede testing, monitoring, data collection and analysis or other related activities, any of which could delay our clinical trials and increase our development costs, and have a material adverse effect on our business, financial condition and results of operations.
+In addition, the occurrence of any public health crisis or similar global events, such as a future pandemic and its variants, could disrupt the supply chain and the manufacture or shipment of drug substances and finished drug products for our product candidates for use in our research and clinical trials, delay, limit or prevent our employees and CROs from continuing research and development activities, impede the ability of patients to enroll or continue in clinical trials, or impede testing, monitoring, data collection and analysis or other related activities, any of which could delay our clinical trials and increase our development costs, and have a material adverse effect on our business, financial condition and results of operations.